πΉπ© Chad

 - Lake Chad region due to terrorism.

-- Borders with Central African Republic, Libya, and Sudan due to armed conflict and minefields.
+- Borders with Cameroon, Central African Republic, Libya, Niger, Nigeria, and Sudan due to armed conflict and minefields

-Country Summary: Violent crimes, such as armed robbery, carjacking, kidnapping, and muggings, have occurred in Chad.
+Country Summary: Violent crime such as armed robbery, carjacking, kidnapping, rape, homicide, and muggings, occur in Chad.

 Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.